CoralVQA: A Large-Scale Visual Question Answering Dataset for Coral Reef Image Understanding: Pipeline

 \subsection{Label Cleaning and Re-annotating}

 Despite the large volume of collected coral reef images, inconsistent annotation standards and non-coral categories pose challenges for direct downstream use.
-Therefore, we apply a systematic cleaning and re-annotating process guided by the following criteria: 1) removing the coral labels without following the standard coral biological taxonomic system (\textit{e.g.,} Branching Acroporidae and hispidose Acroporidae); 2) eliminating non-coral labels such as sand, fishing gear, and sediments; 3) re-annotating coral instances based on a genus-level coral biological taxonomy hierarchy (from \textit{Kingdom} and \textit{Phylum} to \textit{Family} and \textit{Genus} and \textit{Species}).
+Therefore, we apply a systematic cleaning and re-annotating process guided by the following criteria: 1) removing the coral labels without following the standard coral biological taxonomic system (\textit{e.g.,} branching Acroporidae and hispidose Acroporidae); 2) eliminating non-coral labels such as sand, fishing gear, and sediments; 3) re-annotating coral instances based on a genus-level coral biological taxonomy hierarchy (from \textit{Kingdom} and \textit{Phylum} to \textit{Family} and \textit{Genus} and \textit{Species}).
 Marine biologists, led by the fourth author, conducted this step.
 During the process, 50,200 non-coral annotations and location entries were removed, while 97,395 coral-related annotations and their corresponding locations were re-labeled.
+In this step, the major issue is inconsistent annotation standards and incorrect coral annotations.
+To address the problem, we have every image re-examined by three marine scientists after the label cleaning and re-annotating step, and adopt a majority voting approach to determine the final annotations.
+In fact, only a very small set of images (203 out of 12,805, <2 \%) contains errors.
 The final curated dataset contains 12,805 images spanning 20 families and 67 genera.